Life and Trust: Pre-show

 Banners advertising Life and Trust near the show's entrance at 69 Beaver Street.
 The letters spelling "Faust" are slightly bolded.

 Guests entered underground, where they checked their bags and locked their cell phones in a pouch for the duration of the show.
 They were then lead upstairs to Conwell Coffee Hall, where they were able to purchase cocktails as they waited to enter the show.
 Audience members were sometimes seated at tables organized into groups named after bank divisions such as "Stocks & Bonds" and "Mergers & Acquisitions"; these divisions were to help staff members determine how long guests had been waiting to be let into the show.
 Copies of The Gilded Net, an in-universe newspaper, were scattered around the room.
 These newspapers featured several articles that introduced characters and story elements, and included a guide with a picture and brief description of each character.

 Eventually, staff members approached guests and asked if they were ready to meet Mr. Conwell.
 The guests then passed through a door dated October 29, 1929 and entered a waiting room with a few chairs and a desk.
 Once enough guests had entered, the pre-show began.

 Early in the show's run, the pre-show included an actor playing an old J.G.
 Conwell and another playing one of four assistants; this was later reduced to one of three assistants and an audio recording of Conwell.
 The pre-show introduced the main story of Life and Trust—in his youth, J.G.
-Conwell had received the recipe for an addictive, painkilling syrup from a magician named Mephisto.
-Conwell spent the rest of his life building a fortune from this product, but was about to lose it all in the Wall Street crash of 1929.
-As Conwell told his story to the audience members, his assistant interrupted and revealed themselves to be a servant of Mephisto.
-The assistant offered Conwell a deal: he could relive his youth for a night but, once it was done, Mephisto would get his soul.
+Conwell received the recipe for an addictive, painkilling syrup from a magician named Mephisto.
+Conwell spent the rest of his life building a fortune from this product but was about to lose it all in the Wall Street crash of 1929.
+As Conwell told his story to the audience members, his assistant interrupted and revealed themself to be a servant of Mephisto.
+The assistant offered Conwell a deal: he could relive his youth for a night but, once the night was over, Mephisto would get his soul.
 Conwell agreed and signed a contract in blood.
 The assistant, now revealed to be a Lilith, then turned to the audience members and offered them the chance to observe Conwell's night, provided they wear a mask and remain silent.
 Once the audience members put on their masks, the Lilith led them to a stairwell or elevator to enter the main show area.